Khat vs. Kratom: A Comparison Chart

 Another big bonus for kratom is that it’s legal throughout most of the US Khat is illegal in the US and has been since 1993.

 No matter which one you choose to take, be careful of any potential side effects.
-Overall, though, kratom is believed to be safer, making it the better choice.
+Overall, though, kratom is considered safer, making it the better choice.

 - Connor, J., Makonnen, E., & Rostom, A. (2000).
 Comparison of analgesic effects of khat (Catha edulis Forsk) extract, D-amphetamine, and ibuprofen in mice.
 Journal of Pharmacy and Pharmacology, 52(1), 107-110.